-To earn a Certificate in International & Comparative Law, a student must complete the eighty-six credit hours required for the Juris Doctor degree and must satisfy all JD requirements.
-Within the elective course work required for the JD, a student must complete 6 hours of required courses and 9 hours of elective courses from the listed International & Comparative Law courses.
-All courses are 3 credits unless otherwise indicated.
+To earn a Certificate in International & Comparative Law, a student must complete the 86 credit hours required for the Juris Doctor degree and must satisfy all JD requirements.
+Within the coursework required for the JD degree, a student must complete 15 credit hours from the courses listed below, including two required courses and at least three electives.
+An applicant must earn a minimum GPA of 3.00 in the Certificate courses.
+If a student takes more than 15 hours of courses from the approved list, all grades earned in those courses will be factored into the minimum 3.00 GPA requirement for the Certificate.
+A student may apply for only one Certificate.

 Choose two from the list below: